nf-core/stats/pages/code/container_conversion.md

 ## Details

-This page tracks three metrics for nf-core modules:
+This page tracks several module update metrics for nf-core modules:

-1. **linux_amd64 Usage**: How many modules specify `linux_amd64` architecture in their `meta.yml` files
+1. **New Container Syntax**: Modules that have adopted the new container syntax (measured by the presence of `linux_amd64` in their `meta.yml` files)
-2. **topics: versions: Field**: How many modules include the `topics:` section with `versions:` in their `meta.yml` files
+2. **Version Topics**: Modules that have converted to using version topics (measured by the presence of `topics: versions:` in their `meta.yml` files)
-3. **Wave Containers**: How many modules use `community.wave.seqera.io/library/` containers in their `main.nf` files
+3. **Wave Containers**: Modules that use `community.wave.seqera.io/library/` containers in their `main.nf` files

-These metrics help understand metadata specification patterns and container adoption across the modules repository.
+These metrics help track the adoption of best practices and standardization efforts across the nf-core modules repository.

 ```sql modules_history
 select